Edging - 8/10

 - 6-panel uppers allow for custom molding without excessive stretch

-– Sensitive and flexible, yet can still stick an edge when needed.
+- Sensitive and flexible, but can still stick an edge

 - Velcro strap is a bit long

-– Closure doesn’t allow for any fit adjustment
+- The single strap doesn’t allow for any fit adjustment

-I had previously done my fair share of testing the VSR in gyms and crags around Scotland, and I was always impressed by how well these shoes performed, so I knew these shoes had the potential to fit the bill.
+I had previously done my fair share of testing the VSR in gyms and my local crags, and I was always impressed by how well these shoes performed, so I knew these shoes had the potential to fit the bill.

 This Instinct model sits on the soft side of the spectrum, so unsurprisingly, it feels at home adapting to walls that sit above and below vertical.
 The reason for this is that softer shoes adapt to the shape and angle of the surface you are standing on, helping you generate superior power through your feet.

 The problem with a lot of soft shoes is that, while they can be awesome for running up big volumes when it comes to standing on small edges, they suck.
-Many soft shoes have very little support for your toes, which means you have to dig hard with your toes to even have a slight chance of sticking those delicate foot placements.
+Many soft shoes have very little support for your toes, which means you have to dig in hard to even have a slight chance of sticking to those delicate foot placements.

 All in all, the clever features of the Instinct VSR (of which there are many) make it a hot favorite for seasoned gym bros looking to crush hard.
-However, I think the VSR makes for a nice entry model for beginner and intermediate climbers who have outgrown their beginner models and looking for something a little more performance orientated.
+However, I think the VSR is a solid option for intermediate climbers who have outgrown their beginner shoes and looking for something a little more performance orientated.
 The moderate camber and wide toe box make them pretty comfortable, meaning your feet won’t be left with PTSD whilst breaking them, which is always a nice bonus.

 If you want to deep dive into the key points and technical specs, then keep reading my full Scarpa Instinct VSR review below.